PurveshShinde/Emotion-based-music-recommendation-system/README.md

 Webcam not opening

-Ensure no other apps (Zoom, Teams) are using the camera.
+Ensure no other applications (Zoom, Teams) are using the webcam.

 Model file not found